 • Give an individual piece of mind after an accident.

-Although, the EDR data obtained is extremely beneficial, one should also be aware that there are limitations.
+Although the EDR data obtained is extremely beneficial, one should also be aware that there are limitations.
 Older EDR models do not have the vast amount of information that newer models have, which do have their own setbacks.
-For example, EDR models have had instances were data was lost or stopped recording during imperative moments of the crash.
+For example, EDR models have had instances where data was lost or stopped recording during imperative moments of the crash.

 In addition, one should also be aware that all EDR data retrieved is owned by the owners, but litigation may cause this information to be released through a court order.
-In all, EDR technology allows many benefits despite the minor limitations.
+In all, EDR technology allows many benefits despite minor limitations.
+Our experienced commercial vehicle accident attorneys can help get this vital proof!